sled-rs/sled-rs.github.io/errors.md

 This caused many of the above bugs relating to the error enum handling to jump out.
-But they kept getting introduced, becuase it was difficult to always keep in my mind where it might be possible for a compare and swap-related failure to crop up, as there is a lot of lock-free conditional logic in the sled codebase.
+But they kept getting introduced, because it was difficult to always keep in my mind where it might be possible for a compare and swap-related failure to crop up, as there is a lot of lock-free conditional logic in the sled codebase.